Our Disclosure

 The risk is higher as a borrower could default on the loan, which could lead to a loss of your investment.
 The money could also be tied up for a substantial period, making it an illiquid investment.

-On the flip side, lenders can earn higher rates of return than on other short-term investments as they have control over the interest rates they charge.
+On the other hand, lenders can earn higher rates of return than on other short-term investments as they control the interest rates they charge.

 8. Cash Management Account